chainHero/heroes-service/README.md

 ![Screenshot Invoke Hello](docs/images/invoke-hello.png)

 > **Note**: this error message may appear: `endorsement validation failed: Endorser Client Status Code: (3) ENDORSEMENT_MISMATCH.
 Description: ProposalResponsePayloads do not match`.
 Since we have two PEERs, the SDK sends its request to the two directly and if it receives a different answer (which is quite possible because it's an asynchronous system) then it returns this error.
-The best thing to do in these cases and start over again.
+The best thing to do in these cases is to start over again.

 ## 6. Make this in a web application